PullRequestTimeout/gooey-startpage/README.md

 -   Fix default bg slider display values.
 -   Refine widget positioning in the main screen.

-    -   Fix positioning when bookmarks toolbar changes
+    -   ~Fix positioning when bookmarks toolbar changes~
+    -   Fix hide quick links button, div is still there when there are no links.
+Apply 'hidden-element' class to widget and edit links panel display container when there are no links.

 -   Center search widget in page when all other widgets are hidden, use as centerpoint for the rest of the page.